Programme

 Conductor

 Robin Ticciati OBE has been the Music Director of the Deutsches Symphonie-Orchester Berlin (DSO) since the 2017-18 season.
-In the summer of 2014, he took on the role of Music Director of the Glyndebourne Festival Opera.
-He held the position of Principal Conductor of the Scottish Chamber Orchestra (SCO) from 2009 to 2018, and was First Guest Conductor of the Bamberg Symphony from 2010 to 2013.
+In the summer of 2014 he took on the role of Music Director of the Glyndebourne Festival Opera.
+From 2009 to 2017 he held the position of Principal Conductor of the Scottish Chamber Orchestra (SCO), and from 2010 to 2013 was First Guest Conductor of the Bamberg Symphony.

-The young Briton with Italian roots is a regular guest conductor with the London Philharmonic Orchestra, London Symphony Orchestra, the Symphonieorchester des Bayerischen Rundfunks, the Budapest Festival Orchestra and the Chamber Orchestra of Europe.
+The young Briton with Italian roots is a regular guest conductor with the London Philharmonic Orchestra, London Symphony Orchestra, Symphonieorchester des Bayerischen Rundfunks, the Budapest Festival Orchestra and the Chamber Orchestra of Europe.
 In addition, his guest-conducting highlights include the Wiener Philharmoniker, Czech Philharmonic, Swedish Radio Symphony, Royal Concertgebouw Orchestra, Orchestre National de France, Philadelphia Orchestra, Cleveland Orchestra, Gewandhausorchester Leipzig and Staatskapelle Dresden.
+In 2023, he made his long-awaited debut with the Berliner Philharmoniker.

 Numerous CD recordings with Robin Ticciati have been released by Linn Records, including Haydn symphonies, two Berlioz albums and a complete recording of Schumann’s and Brahms’s symphonies with the SCO, as well as Berlioz’s ‘L’Enfance du Christ’ with the Swedish Radio Symphony Orchestra.
 These were all enthusiastically received by the critics and won numerous awards.
-Also with Linn Records, Robin Ticciati and the DSO have presented highly acclaimed recordings of works by Bruckner, Debussy, Duparc, Duruflé, Fauré, Rachmaninoff and Strauss.
-A seventh recording will be released on the Linn label in autumn 2022, with Mozart overtures and arias together with soprano Louise Alder.
-Ticciati’s discography also comprises Dvořák’s Symphony No. 9, Bruckner’s Mass in F minor and a Brahms recording with the Bamberger Symphoniker and the Choir of the Bayerischer Rundfunk (Tudor), as well as opera recordings for Opus Arte.
+Also with Linn Records, Robin Ticciati and the DSO presented highly acclaimed recordings of works by Bruckner, Debussy, Duparc, Duruflé, Fauré, Rachmaninoff, and Strauss.
+Ticciati’s discography also comprises Dvořák’s Symphony No. 9, Bruckner’s Mass in F minor and a Brahms recording with the Bamberger Symphoniker and the Choir of the Bayerischer Rundfunk (Tudor), as well as a number of opera recordings for Opus Arte.

 Robin Ticciati was born in London in 1983 and trained first as a violinist, pianist and percussionist.
 He played in the National Youth Orchestra of Great Britain until turning to conducting at the age of 15.
 His mentors and patrons include Sir Colin Davis and Sir Simon Rattle.
-In 2014 he was appointed the ‘Sir Colin Davis Fellow of Conducting’ at the Royal Academy of Music in London, and in 2019 was admitted to the Order of the British Empire as ‘Officer’ (OBE) for services to music in the scope of the Queen’s birthday honours.
+In 2014 he was appointed the ‘Sir Colin Davis Fellow of Conducting’ at the Royal Academy of Music in London.
+Robin Ticciati was awarded an OBE for services to music in the Queen’s Birthday Honours (2019).

 Piano